Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 5 Maret 2026 16.57.37 UTC
+- WIB: Kamis, 5 Maret 2026 17.55.05 UTC
-- WITA: Kamis, 5 Maret 2026 17.57.37 UTC
+- WITA: Kamis, 5 Maret 2026 18.55.05 UTC
-- WIT: Kamis, 5 Maret 2026 18.57.37 UTC
+- WIT: Kamis, 5 Maret 2026 19.55.05 UTC

 Kutipan Inspiratif:
-"A poor man says work is life.
-A rich man says money is life.
-A lover says love is life but.
-I say my idiot friends are my life."
+"We have more media than ever and more technology in our lives.
+It's supposed to help us communicate, but it has the opposite effect of isolating us."

-Kategori: friendship
+Kategori: technology